opnfv/barometer/docs/release/userguide/installguide.oneclick.rst

     $ sudo yum install git

 .. note::
-   When using multi-node-setup, please make sure that 'python' package is installed on all of the target nodes (ansible during 'Gathering facts' phase is using python2 and it may not be installed by default on some distributions - e.g. on Ubuntu 16.04 it has to be installed manually)
+   When using multi-node-setup, please make sure that ``python`` package is installed on all of the target nodes (ansible during 'Gathering facts' phase is using ``python2`` and it may not be installed by default on some distributions - e.g. on Ubuntu 16.04 it has to be installed manually)

 Clone barometer repo